Microsoft Copilot Alternatives: We Tested The 6 Best AI

 If you’re not all-in on Microsoft’s ecosystem - or want more control, personalization, or better pricing - Copilot alternatives like Saner.AI, ChatGPT, Claude, Gemini, Notion AI, and Perplexity might be a better fit.

-2. What are the best Microsoft Copilot alternatives in 2025?
+2. What are the best Microsoft Copilot alternatives right now?

 Here’s a quick list of top alternatives, each with its own strengths: